 Overview

-- System Permissions: These are permissions that apply to the entire Salesforce instance and are required for Unify to function properly.
+The permissions that Unify requires fall into two categories:- System Permissions: These are permissions that apply to the entire Salesforce instance and are required for Unify to function properly.

 - Object Permissions: These are permissions that apply to specific objects (e.g., Account, Contact, etc.) and are required for Unify to read and write data.